Rosemary Oil For Hair Growth: How To Use Rosemary Oil, Expert Recommendations & Your FAQs Answered

 Here’s a breakdown of popular carrier oils + what they’re best for:

 ⚠️ If you deal with dandruff, fungal acne, or seborrheic dermatitis, your safest picks are grapeseed oil or jojoba oil.
-A blend with a little castor oil for growth (but dilute it—it’s thick!)
+You can blend with a little castor oil for growth.

 Real Talk: What to Expect